Finding your new normal health routine

 “It’s important to dig into why you aren’t motivated to work out and then troubleshoot to find the solution,” adds Harada.
 “If you’re too tired or not motivated to do your usual workouts, try to find something lower impact instead—just try to fit some movement into your routine every day!
 You’ll probably find that addressing your low energy will help to improve your workouts.”

-If it’s joint pain that’s bothering you, consider adding natural supplements that help to relieve pain quickly like fast joint care+ with fermented turmeric.
+If it’s joint pain that’s bothering you, consider adding natural supplements that help to lower inflammation and help to relieve pain quickly like fast joint care+ with fermented turmeric.
 “Yes, it works!” says Harada.
 “If you have any kind of joint pain, I recommend adding it to your daily routine.”

 “How can I continue to support my immune system every day without taking handfuls of vitamin C?”

 Look for supplements that do double duty.
 “Start with a quality probiotic,” says Harada.
 Not only will a probiotic help reduce bloating, but it also supports a healthy immune system (this is because up to 80% of your immune cells and tissues can be found in your gut).
 “Plus, probiotics have been shown to reduce the severity and duration of respiratory tract infections,” she says.
-Look for a multi-strain probiotic like advanced gut health probiotic because formulas containing multiple strains have been shown to have beneficial effects on many health outcomes, including immune function.
+Look for a multi-strain probiotic made to support the immune system, like advanced gut health probiotic DEFENSE, which contains L. Rhamnosus GG, L. Plantarum HEAL9 + L. Paracasei 8700:2, clinically proven strains shown to reduce acute infections and improve immune function.

 “Next, look for a superfood that helps to fill in nutrient gaps, improve energy and support your immune system,” adds Harada.
 “One thing people don’t realize is that it’s really hard to get a concentrated variety of phytonutrients!
-These can fill in nutrient gaps, act as antioxidants, and even help to feed our gut bacteria.”
-Every day, shake up a glass of fermented organic gut superfoods+, which packs in 22 prebiotics and fermented superfood fruits, veggies and herbs to nourish your body and gut ecology.
+These can help fight inflammation, act as antioxidants, and even help to feed our gut bacteria.”
+Every day, shake up a glass of greens+, which has also been proven to combat dietary acid load.
+If you’re looking for added immune support, greens+ multi+ and greens+ bone builder have added vitamin D.

 “I keep forgetting to take my supplements.”